Tainted\\Coders

 Bevy Apps

-An App is what controls the main loop of your game so that our systems can update our world.
+An App is what runs the main loop of our game.

 There are two core parts of every App: